-Did you know that internists have the fifth highest burnout rate among physicians?
-On an average, they see 20 – 30 patients a day, working for long hours every week.
+Did you know that internists have the fifth-highest burnout rate among physicians?
+On average, they see 20 – 30 patients a day, working for long hours every week.
 The pressure caused by healthcare reforms has heightened their workload.
 It has been observed that internists spend around 10 or more hours on paperwork and other miscellaneous tasks every week.
 Some of the most commonly faced challenges are:

 - Failing to keep a track of the changes to ICD-9-CM and CPT codes for various treatment procedures included in internal medicine.
-Regular changes in the ICD-9-CM, HCPCS and CPT codes have complicated the billing procedure for internal medicine physicians
+Regular changes in the ICD-9-CM, HCPCS, and CPT codes have complicated the billing procedure for internal medicine physicians

 - Not coding peripheral tests and processes such as removal of skin tags and injections in an accurate manner

 Without a skilled team of coders and billers, internists can face serious troubles in transitioning to ICD-10 by 2015.
-The rising costs and declining reimbursements is driving many internists to quit their private practices.
+The rising costs and declining reimbursements are driving many internists to quit their private practices.
 Many physicians have started joining larger groups for avoiding the hassles of running a medical office in the current US healthcare industry.

 The dependence on other practitioners complicates the billing procedure for internists.
 However, they can streamline their revenue cycle and ensure timely payments through effective medical billing services and coding practices.
-In order to mitigate the difficulties related to billing and administration, many internal medicine practices are taking recourse to outsourcing their RCM to billing agencies.
+In order to mitigate the difficulties related to billing and administration, many internal medicine practices are taking recourse to outsource their RCM to billing agencies.

-Companies like MedicalBillersandCoders.com have been helping internists streamline the key financial and administrative tasks through effective RCM solutions.
+Companies like MedicalBillersandCoders.com have been helping internists streamline key financial and administrative tasks through effective RCM solutions.
 The providers have been able to boost their productivity and ensure better patient outcomes with the help of outsourcing.

 MBC has a team of skilled coders and billers that offer effective billing solutions to over 40 medical specialties.
 They are trained in managing the key factors of a revenue cycle including: